shrashti-19/JAVA/README.md

   - `linked.java`: Basic linked list implementation.
   - `linked2.java`: Another linked list implementation.
   - `print.java`: Prints the linked list.

+- **ArrayList/**: Contains implementations and operations on ArrayLists.
+  - `Basics.java`: Basic operations on ArrayLists.
+  - `ContainerWater.java`: Finds the maximum area of water that can be contained.
+  - `Maximum.java`: Finds the maximum element in an ArrayList.
+  - `multiList.java`: Demonstrates nested ArrayLists.
+  - `pairSum1.java`: Finds pairs in an ArrayList that sum to a target.
+  - `pairsum2.java`: Finds pairs in a rotated sorted ArrayList that sum to a target.
+  - `Practice/one.java`: Checks if an ArrayList is monotonic.
+  - `Practice/two.java`: Finds lonely numbers in an ArrayList.
+  - `Practice/three.java`: Finds the most frequent number following a key in an ArrayList.
+  - `Practice/four.java`: Generates a beautiful array.
+  - `Reverse.java`: Reverses an ArrayList.
+  - `Sorting.java`: Sorts an ArrayList.
+  - `Swap.java`: Swaps elements in an ArrayList.

 - **practice/**: Contains practice problems and their solutions.
   - `first.java`: Finds all occurrences of a key in an array.